 Appellant’s failure to use official grievance form did not deprive her of the remedy of an appeal where the form used gave the agency notice of a grievable issue that it treated as an appealable grievance.
 In re Anderson, CSA 102-09, 2 (Order 1/8/10).

-In order to establish jurisdiction over a challenge to the denial of a grievance, appellant must show that he filed a grievance of an action negatively affecting his pay, benefits, or status that violated a rule, Charter provision, executive order, or policy. § 19-10 A.2.b.
-In re Morgan, CSA 63-08, 17 (4/6/09).
+In order to establish jurisdiction over a challenge to the denial of a grievance, appellant must show that he filed a grievance of an action negatively affecting his pay, benefits, or status that violated a rule, Charter provision, executive order, or policy.
+In re Morgan, CSA 63-08, 17 (4/6/09); CSR 19-10 A.2.b.

 Appellants' claim that the grieved action violated a rule and negatively affected their pay established hearing office jurisdiction over their grievance appeal.
 In re Vasquez & Lewis, CSA 08-09 & 09-09 (Order 3/11/09).